rackerlabs/support-how-to/content/how-to/cloud-servers/check-database-for-corruption/index.md

 product_url: cloud-servers
 ---

-This article explains how to check your database for corruption in MySQL.
-When occurs the corruption in a database?
-It occurs as a result of hardware, to be specific in disk-based failures or when a disk is full.
+This article explains how to check your database for corruption in MySQL&reg;.
+Why does corruption occur in a database?
+It might happen because of hardware, specifically disk-based failures or when a disk is full.

 ### Symptoms

-The principal symptom is got an error when you try to login, and shows a message in the console: **Session Replace: Table './DB_NAME/mdl_sessions2' is marked as crashed and should be repaired**.
+The principal symptom: You try to log in and get an error message in the console: **Session Replace: Table './DB\_NAME/mdl\_sessions2' is marked as crashed and should be repaired**.

-### Solution
+### Solutions

-This issue could be checked and repaired using the `mysqlcheck` command and the flag `--auto-repair DBNAME`.
-Adding the flag `--auto-repair`, MySQL will try to repair the corruption in our database.
+You can check and repair this issue by using the `mysqlcheck` command with the `--auto-repair DBNAME` flag.
+When you add the `--auto-repair` flag, MySQL tries to repair the corruption in your database.

 ```sql
 # mysqlcheck -u USER_NAME -p --auto-repair DB_NAME